Skip to main content

 How do you automate monthly financial reporting?

-Automate by connecting your accounting software (QuickBooks, Xero) and banking data (via Plaid) to a reporting template that populates automatically.
-The system pulls transactions, categorizes them, calculates key metrics (revenue, expenses, margins, cash flow), and generates a formatted report on schedule.
-According to BlackLine's 2024 Finance Automation Report, automated close processes reduce month-end time by 50-70%.
+Connect your accounting software (QuickBooks or Xero) and bank feeds (Plaid) to a reporting template that refreshes on a schedule.
+The system pulls transactions, categorizes them, calculates revenue, expenses, margin, and cash flow, then generates a formatted PDF.
+BlackLine's 2024 report shows automated closes cut month-end time by 50-70%.

 What tools automate financial reporting for small businesses?

-Common stacks include QuickBooks or Xero for accounting, Plaid for bank connectivity, Google Sheets or Excel for calculations, Google Looker Studio or Fathom for dashboards, and n8n or Make for connecting everything.
-For investor reporting specifically, tools like Visible.vc or custom Airtable builds handle portfolio-level aggregation across multiple entities.
+A typical small-team stack: QuickBooks or Xero for the ledger, Plaid for bank connectivity, Google Sheets for calculations, Looker Studio or Fathom for dashboards, and n8n or Make to wire it together.
+For multi-entity investor reporting, Airtable plus n8n handles consolidation.
+Fathom starts at $49 per month.

 How long does the monthly close take with automation?

-According to BlackLine's 2024 Finance Automation Report, automated close processes reduce month-end from an average of 10-15 business days to 3-5 business days.
-For small teams doing basic P&L and cash flow reporting, automation can compress the reporting portion to 2-3 hours of review, down from 15-25 hours of manual data handling.
+BlackLine's 2024 Finance Automation Report shows automated closes drop from 10-15 business days to 3-5.
+For a small team running P&L and cash flow, the reporting portion compresses from 15-25 hours of manual data work to roughly 2-3 hours of review, commentary, and sign-off.

 Ready to Automate Your Biggest Time Sink?